 If your dog's destructive behaviours happen to coincide with a new family member entering your home, then this could very well be the cause of your dog's stress.
 New babies are especially challenging for dogs because not only is there a new person, but that person is taking up all of your time.

 New roommates and pets can also have a similar effect.
-In these situations, your dog's destructive habits may not be isolated when he's home alone but could result in frustrating or even aggressive behaviours when you are sitting right next to them.
+In these situations, your dog's destructive habits may not be isolated when he's home alone but it could result in frustrating or even aggressive behaviours when you are sitting right next to them.
 We call this a puppy tantrum.

 3. Schedule Changes